lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 ### Limit on array size

 There are platform-dependant limits on the size of arrays.
-When an array size exceeds this limit, MagicaVoxel will not display an error but no voxels will be added by the shader.
+When an array size exceeds this limit, MagicaVoxel won't display an error and voxels will not be added by the shader.
 However, in some circumstances random voxels will appear.

-It is best not to initialise arrays with more than 255 elements.
+It is best to initialise arrays with fewer than 255 elements.

 ### Using the `voxel` function beyond the volume size

 `voxel()` for retrieving a colour index will return `0.0` when addressing beyond the volume size.
-Therefore, it is not necessary to check whether the `x`, `y` or `z` co-ordinates will be out-of-bounds before calling `voxel`.
+Therefore, it is not necessary to check whether the co-ordinates are out-of-bounds before calling `voxel`.

 ```glsl
 voxel(500.0, 500.0, 500.0); // 0.0